-After the success of the AmigaONE X1000 it quickly came apparent that using PA6T CPU was not a going to be a long term solution after Apple made it a end of life CPU.
-So unfortunately demand out striped supply and the CPU prices started to go up and so it was never possible to decrease cost of the nemo board, a new solution was needed to really support the Amiga platform going forward so a £1.2 Million contract was signed to ensure this and a new motherboard would be needed.
-Project Cyrus began, the goal was simple to replace the X1000 with the goal of making it more affordable if possible and future proof the motherboard and have long term support in place, part of the contract with the makers of the system Varisys is that the board is to have at least 10 year support and this time the CPU in PPC terms to be used was to be the very latest CPU core and the motherboard was designed from the outset to be able to use three different CPU chips this not only gives A-EON options for the future but also protects them selves with falling into the same trap.
+After the success of the AmigaONE X1000 it quickly became apparent that using the PA6T CPU was not going to be a long term solution after Apple made it an end of life CPU.
+So unfortunately demand out striped supply and the CPU prices started to go up and so it was never possible to decrease the cost of the Nemo board, a new solution was needed to really support the Amiga platform going forward so a £1.2 Million contract was signed to ensure this and a new motherboard would be needed.
+Project Cyrus began, the goal was simple to replace the X1000 with the goal of making it more affordable if possible and future proof the motherboard and have long term support in place, part of the contract with the makers of the system Varisys is that the board is to have at least 10 year support and this time the CPU in PPC terms to be used was to be the very latest CPU core and the motherboard was designed from the outset to be able to use three different CPU chips this not only gives A-EON options for the future but also protects themselves with falling into the same trap.

 Three New Amigas?
 X3500 - X5000/20 - X5000/40

 As discussed, the Motherboard Cypus was designed to support three different CPU chips and so three models were originally planned for the next AmigaONE.

 X3500 was to be the cheapest and was to be equipped with a P3041 CPU an e500mc quad-core CPU running up to 1.5 Ghz, during the development it was decided to cancel this model in favour of making an even cheaper AmigaONE solution which became the AmigaONE A1222.